EhtishamSK/GenotypeTraitPCA/README.md

 ### Visualizations

 - **Cumulative Variance Plot**
   Shows the proportion of variance explained cumulatively by the principal components, often integrated with the scree plot.
+[See more](https://www.nature.com/articles/s41598-025-94819-z)

   ![Scree Plot](scree_plot.png)

 - **Genotype × Trait Biplot**
   Illustrates the relationships between genotypes and traits, with contributions of each trait indicated by color or size.
+[See more](https://www.nature.com/articles/s41598-025-94819-z)

   ![Genotype by Trait PCA Biplot](Genotype_by_Trait_PCA_Biplot.png)